-In the two images below, you see a photo of a subject that is closer to the edge of an amber with a hemispherical surface (worst condition to obtain good images).
-I have used for both images the same lighting conditions and no corrections have been applied to improve the contrast, the sharpness, to eliminate the noise, and remove the defects present on the surface.
+In the two images below, you see a photo of a subject that is closer to the edge of amber with a hemispherical surface (worst condition to obtain good images).
+I have used both images in the same lighting conditions and no corrections have been applied to improve the contrast, the sharpness, to eliminate the noise, and remove the defects present on the surface.

 Subject without immersion in glycerin: